Welcome to Law Soup Media

 We love transparency.
 We also believe in having a financially sustainable business model, while helping as many people as possible.
 As a social enterprise, this is what Law Soup is all about.

-Law Soup currently makes a small profit through book sales; sales of posters, organic cotton t-shirts, tote bags; workshops and other events; partnerships and affiliates (such as Rocket Lawyer); and advertising.
+Law Soup currently makes a small profit through book sales; sales of merch, organic cotton t-shirts, tote bags; workshops and other events; partnerships and affiliates (with deals!); and advertising.
 Thank you for supporting our mission to democratize the law!

 How can Law Soup improve my life?

 Law Soup aims to change the way people understand and relate to the laws that impact us all.
 Because when you know your rights as a citizen (or even non-citizen), you can stand up to those who would deny you these rights.
 You may even feel confident enough to confront challenges you have never felt comfortable facing.

 When you know your responsibilities towards others and towards society, you will likely feel the need to make some changes – either you will change your behavior to comply with the law, or you may feel the law is unfair and work to change it.

 We want to help you become more proactive with your rights and responsibilities.
 Many people treat law in a reactive way, meaning that only after a person is sued, wants to sue someone, or is cited or arrested by the government will that person attempt to learn the law relevant to that situation.
 Law Soup aims to change that, so that knowing the law becomes a proactive undertaking.
 Because when you are proactive and you know your rights and obligations, you can either prevent many problematic situations, or deal with them appropriately at the time they are occurring.

 Like eating a delicious, warm bowl of soup, this website delivers nutritious information that can improve your “legal health” and could very well improve your overall wellbeing.